fthidln/Pressure-Predictive-Control/README.md

 ## Model Development
 To conduct model development, we have to divide variables in dataset into independent variable (y) and dependent variables (x).
 This project target variable (independent variable) is source input pressure (mmH2O) and dependent variables air flowrate also desired air flowrate in zone 1 and 2 (NM3/H.1PV, NM3/H.2PV, NM3/H.1SV, NM3/H.2SV).
 After that, fit the independent and dependent variable into each machine lerning algorithm and set several hyperparameter (if applicable).
 In this step, the algorithm used for model developments are K-Nearest Neighbour, Linear Regression, and Dense Neural Network.

 * K-Nearest Neighbour = KNN is a simple, instance-based learning algorithm.
 It predict the target value for a new data point by averaging the target values of the K-nearest neighbors.
+To build machine learning model using K-Nearest Neighbour for this project, we need to decide the hyperparameter first.
+For K-Nearest Neighbour, the hyperparameters that will be set is the value of K which is 5 and brute algorithm employed to building model.
+While the rest of the hyperparameters are left by default.
  * Pros
    * Simple to understand and implement
    * No explicit training phase (lazy learning)